Brian Statham (footballer)

 Brian Statham (born 21 May 1969) is an English retired professional footballer who made over 160 appearances in the Football League for Brentford as a right back.
 He also played League football for Tottenham Hotspur, Gillingham, Reading, Bournemouth and was capped by England at U21 level.
 Statham later managed Heybridge Swifts, Billericay Town and Welling United in non-League football.
-He currently serves as director of football at Welling United.

 Club career

 Tottenham Hotspur

 A right back, Statham began his career in the youth system at First Division club Tottenham Hotspur and turned professional in 1987.
 He broke through into the first team during the 1987–88 season and made 19 appearances.
 Statham managed eight further appearances during the 1988–89 season, before dropping out of the squad.
 He spent time away on loan during the 1990–91 and 1991–92 seasons and departed White Hart Lane in February 1992.
 Statham was awarded a benefit match by the club in July 2000.